 To reveal the hidden effects, select a live photo and swipe up.
-You’ll then find the Loop, Bounce, and Long Exposure options at the bottom of the screen.
+You’ll then find the Loop, Bounce, and Long

-Select Loop if you want your live photo to replay after the clip ends automatically.
+Select Loop if you want your Live Photo to replay after the clip ends automatically.
 This effect is perfect when you have footage of a subject or subjects entering from one side of the frame and exiting to the other side.
 It would make moving cars, trains, or even runners appear as if they’re infinitely moving from point A to point B.

 Meanwhile, you can try Bounce if you want elements in your photo as if they’re bouncing.
 This effect lets your file play normally and then reverses it to create a back and forth motion.
 It’s perfect for any clip that has a lot of movement and can produce hypnotic results.

-How to Share Live Photos
+How to Share a Live Photo

-You can easily share live photos by tapping the share icon next to the heart icon.
+You can easily share Live Photos by tapping the share icon next to the heart icon.
 You can then choose from several sharing options from the pop-up menu that includes messages and Airdrop.

-The only downside is that the live photos will only play if you send it to another iPhone user through messages or Airdrop.
+The only downside is that the Live Photos will only play if you send it to another iPhone user through messages or Airdrop.
 You can send the files via email, but they will convert to jpegs, and the receiver will only see them as still images.